Skip to content

 Vector store Milvus Lite (default) Milvus Server, Zilliz Cloud

-Embeddings local, ollama openai, google, voyage
+Embeddings onnx, local, ollama openai, google, voyage, jina, mistral

 Compact LLM Ollama (local) OpenAI, Anthropic, Gemini